dseguy/php-error-messages/messages/%s():-implicitly-marking-parameter-$%s-as-nullable-is-deprecated,-the-explicit-nullable-type-must-be-used-instead.rst

 Literal Examples
 ****************
-+ foo(): Implicitly marking parameter $%s as nullable is deprecated, the explicit nullable type must be used instead
++ foo(): Implicitly marking parameter $s as nullable is deprecated, the explicit nullable type must be used instead
-+ X::bar(): Implicitly marking parameter $%s as nullable is deprecated, the explicit nullable type must be used instead
++ X::bar(): Implicitly marking parameter $s as nullable is deprecated, the explicit nullable type must be used instead

 Solutions
 _________